Maritime State University: University resources

 MSU has seven academic buildings, forty-six laboratories and studies, libraries, and ten professional training centers imitating ship equipment.
-MSU has a student cafeteria with two thousand seats, a medical center, eight dormitories for students, a swimming pool, a summer camp in Narva Bay, and a yacht club.
+MSU has a student cafeteria with two thousand seats, a medical center, eight dormitories for students.

 MSU is one of the founders of the Pacific Ocean Law Institute.
-The university conducts research on complex transport problems.
-Since 1997, the university organises research on the sailing boat Nadezhda together with Moscow and Saint Petersburg universities.
+The university conducts research on transport problems.
 Since 1992, the university has its own shipping company FESMA, a training boat named Nadezhda, a cargo training ship named Vitya Chalenko, and a fishing boat named "Professor Phrolov".
-Senior students have navigation practice on ships of the Far Eastern Shipping Company.
-There is a special kids' studio and the club "Moreckhod" in the university for professional guidance.
-There are special lyceum classes for teenagers in Vladivostok and some towns of the Prymorskyi region, such as Artyom, Arsenyev, Kirovka, and Nakhodka.

 University sports

 MSU has about twenty sport sections: swimming, volleyball, mini-football, shooting, various kinds of wrestling, tennis, ship design sports, among others.

-The university usually organises open rowing and sailing regattas for the Admiral G.I.
-Nevelskoi Cup in Spring and Autumn.
-About three hundred sportsmen take part in these regattas.